microcks/microcks.io/content/news/_index.md

 ### Microcks core

+#### 0.9.0 on 20 Apr 2020

+We are delighted pleased to announce the Microcks release **0.9.0** that introduces a tremendous amount of enhancements and new features.

+Big thanks to our growing community for all the work done, the raised issues and the collected feedback during the last 5 months to make it possible.

+Among the many novelties, it embeds:
+* Easier installation experience with availability on Helm Hub and OperatorHub.io,
+* Better security with TLS everywhere and Red Hat Universal Base Images,
+* Richer management and content organization features,
+* Dynamic mocking support,
+* Testing integration using #tekton pipelines.

+Check out our [Medium release notes](https://medium.com/microcksio/microcks-0-9-0-release-ae43c9a0061) and stay tuned for more to come around!

 #### 0.8.0 on 27 Nov 2019

 We just release version **0.8.0** of Microcks core!
 This release holds something like **40** issues fix!